gdg-x/hoverboard/README.md

 you find your builds getting stuck here.

-> How do I add new JavaScript files to Starter Kit so they're picked up by the build process?
+> How do I add new JavaScript files to Hoverboard so they're picked up by the build process?

 At the bottom of `app/index.html`, you will find a building block that can be used to include additional scripts for your app.
 Build blocks are just normal script tags that are wrapped in an HTML